Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 Theoretically, you should be able to (for instance) have a catalog or website of your paintings, and use each painting as a trigger for a different AR experience.
 That is:
 - In each POI you would have linked a photograph of a different painting as a trigger in the field **URL for trigger image.**
 - Each **Prefab name** field would reference an AR experience specific to that corresponding painting.
 So each POI represents a different painting, and a different AR experience connected to that painting.
-- Then you should be able to keep the layer open as you turn or click through the pages from one painting to another, and get the appropriate AR experience for each painting.
+- Then you should be able to keep the layer open in the AR-vos app as you turn or click through the pages from one painting to another, and get the appropriate AR experience for each painting.

-**Right now however, the POIs persist in real space!**
+**Right now however, all the POIs persist in real space!**
-- If you trigger one prefab AR experience from one trigger image, and then go to another trigger image without closing the app in between and **in the same real world location,** i.e. in the same place on your screen or in the same catalog, sometimes you get all the POIs you have already called up, in addition to the one you are scanning for now.
+- If you trigger one POI from one trigger image, and then go to another trigger image without closing the app in between and **in the same real world location,** i.e. in the same place on your screen or in the same catalog, right now all the POIs you have already called up might appear as well as the POI for the trigger image you are currently viewing.
 - We hope to make this an option you can select, rather than the default, but it might not happen until February or so.
-- If it bothers you, force close the app in between scanning different trigger images - or simply have them on different locations on your monitor desktop!
+- If it bothers you, force close the app in between scanning different trigger images - or simply have the trigger images open in separate windows on different locations on your monitor desktop.

 .
 ![AR-vos_ZenPOI_3](images/AR-vos_ZenPOI_3.png)